cristianglezm/EvoGarden/Planning.md

 -   **`Grid`**: A 2D array where each cell contains a list of actor instances (`(CellContent[])[][]`).
 -   **Service Interfaces**:
     -   `FEService`: Defines the contract for the WASM service wrapper, ensuring all methods are typed correctly, especially `getFlowerStats` which returns `Promise<FlowerGenomeStats>`.
+-   **Environment Types**:
+    -   `Season`, `WeatherEventType`, `WeatherEvent`: Enums and interfaces to model the four seasons and random weather events (heatwave, cold snap, etc.).
+    -   `EnvironmentState`: An object to hold the current environmental conditions of the simulation (`currentTemperature`, `currentHumidity`, `season`, `currentWeatherEvent`).
 -   **State & Analytics**:
     -   `TickSummary`: A detailed object compiled by the `SimulationEngine` each tick, containing aggregated data like population counts, average genetic traits, key events (reproductions, predations, `eggsLaid`, `insectsBorn`), and `tickTimeMs` for performance analysis.
+It now also includes the current environmental state (`currentTemperature`, `season`, etc.).
     -   `Challenge`, `ChallengeState`: Interfaces for defining user challenges and managing their persistent state in a Zustand store.
 Examples include survival challenges (max flower age), predation (total insects eaten), population milestones (max insect count), and genetic achievements (max toxicity).
     -   `AnalyticsDataPoint`, `AnalyticsState`: Interfaces for storing a history of `TickSummary` data for visualization, also managed in a persistent Zustand store.
-Includes performance metrics like `tickTimeMs` and `renderTimeMs`.
+This now includes environmental data to power the new Environment chart.
 -   **Events & Notifications**:
     -   `AppEvent`: A structured object for all events within the simulation, containing a `message`, `type`, `importance`, and optionally the `tick` it occurred on and a `timestamp`.
     -   `LogEntry`: The object stored in the `eventLogStore`, extending `AppEvent` with a unique ID.